 Personally, if possible, I run my fabric in the washer AND dryer.
 This way, I know I made it shrink as small as possible (because heat often makes fibers shrink).
 And that's also because I don't like letting fabrics air dry.
 It takes too long, and I'm lazy ...

 There are always a few exceptions :

 📌 Be careful, there are some fabrics you don't want to put in the dryer, though.
 This is the case with wool, silk, and other delicate stuff.
 Those fibers are just capricious and demand a more delicate wash, and usually no dryer at all.

 📌 And then there are also some fabrics that have finishes or coatings, which you don't want to lose… This is the case with taffeta.
 If you wash your taffeta, it will get super soft (and that's rarely the goal when using taffeta).

 A little trick: wash your fabric as you would wash your garment ...

 If you're buying denim, you're probably going to make pants (or something pretty casual ) that will end up in the wash regularly.
 Put it all in the washer and dryer.

 On the other hand, if we come back to taffeta, chances are that you plan to do something more fancy that you would send to the cleaner

 The main thing to remember is that your washer and dryer can alter your fabric.
-So, you might as well modify it before working with it, so as not to have any unpleasant surprises.
+So, you might as well alter it before working with it, so you'll avoid any unpleasant surprises.